Ebbw Vale railway station, Ipswich

-Ebbw Vale railway station is located on the Main line in Queensland, Australia.
-It serves the suburb of Ebbw Vale in the City of Ipswich.
+Ebbw Vale is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1874 and serves the Ipswich suburb of Ebbw Vale.
+It is a ground level station, featuring two side platforms.

+History

 It opened as St Helens, being renamed Ebbwvale in 1910.
 The name was hyphenated to Ebbw-vale and officially called Ebbw Vale by 1928.

-Services
+Platforms and services

 Ebbw Vale is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Ebbw Vale is nine minutes from Ipswich and 49 minutes on an all-stops train from Central.